grycap/scar/README.md

 * The Docker container must fit within the current [AWS Lambda limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html):
   * Uncompressed Docker image under 512 MB.
-  * Maximum execution time of 300 seconds (5 minutes)
+  * Maximum execution time of 300 seconds (5 minutes).
 * The following Docker images cannot be currently used:
-  * alpine/*
+  * Those based on Alpine Linux.
-* Installation of packages in the user-defined script is currently not possible.
+* Installation of packages in the user-defined script (i.e. using `yum`, `apt-get`, etc.) is currently not possible.

 ## Configuration